argoproj/argo-cd/docs/operator-manual/notifications/services/webhook.md

           <optional-body-template>
 ```

-3 Define trigger that customize when the request should be send and which template should be used.
+3 Define trigger that customize when the request should be sent and which template should be used.

 ```yaml
 apiVersion: v1